Mark Cuthbert - Chairperson

 Huruma Sakafu - YES!
 Programme Manager

-Huruma worked as a community development consultant with CASEC for ten years in different parts of Tanzania.
+Huruma worked as a community development consultant with CASEC for 10 years in different parts of Tanzania.
 Using sports as an entry point, he established a number of youth clubs in schools and out of schools for the purpose of creating awareness about HIV/AIDS, STDs and illegal drugs.
-He also established 40 school health clubs in Mbulu and Kilolo Districts, and 20 school health clubs in Arusha City Council and its peripheries.
+He also established 40 school health clubs in Mbulu and Kilolo Districts, and 20 school health clubs in Arusha.